stefanoravaglia/yarmp42/README.md

 - *what*: show the way I found useful

 ## conclusion
-this nearly 'no words' guide is what I would have paid for when I began the search
+this short and nearly 'no words' guide is what I would have paid for when I began the search

 ## License and Citation
 This material is released under the "No Rights Reserved" CC0